bricklife/LEGO-Hub2Hub-Communication-Hacks/README.md

 LEGO MINDSTORMS Robot Inventor's Hub to Hub Communication is implemented on Bluetooth LE (BLE) Advertising.

-For example, when a hub transmits a signal `"ABC"` with a value `"123"`, some **INVALID** advertising packets will be sent as follows:
+For example, when a hub transmits a signal named `"ABC"` with a value `"123"`, some **INVALID** advertising packets will be sent as follows:

 <img src="Images/transmit-block.png">
 <img src="Images/advertising-packet.png">